wjegbert/SitRep/README.md

 ![logo](Logos/SITREPlogo.png)

 This revolution in personal fitness leverages a cutting-edge computer vision library (OpenCV) and servicable Python code to track your face as you're doing sit ups.
-Put your laptop or webcam at your feet as you exercise, and the app will count the number of times your face becomes visible, so when it sees your face above your knees, it will count that as a repetition.
+Just put your laptop or webcam at your feet as you exercise, and the app will count the number of times your face becomes visible, ie when your face is above your knees when doing a sit up, it will count that as a repetition.
 A system bell will sound every time your face is detected, so you can be sure it is keeping the right count.
 I know what you're thinking: that seems like it will get really annoying really quick.
-But something you might not have considered is shut up.
+But something you might not have considered: shut up.

 ![logo](Logos/SITREPlogo2.png)